 Take-Off Major Items:

-Next I count the lateral line fittings, if needed.
+Next count the lateral line fittings, if needed.
 Don’t forget to circle each fitting location on the tracing paper as you add the fittings to your fittings take-off form so you don’t forget what you’ve counted!
-For contractors bidding on work I recommend that you NOT make a lateral fitting count.
+For contractors bidding on work you will generally NOT make a lateral fitting count.
 Chances are the system will not be installed exactly as designed due to minor variations in the field.
 A reasonably accurate estimate of the fitting costs can be made by using a percentage of the lateral pipe costs, usually something in the range of 30-45 percent.
 Experience will allow you to fine tune this percentage and many estimators become very accurate with time.
 Another good approach is to ask your local irrigation supplier what percentage of pipe cost works well in your area.
 They often have a really good handle on this info and can be very helpful.
 Remember your professional irrigation supply store is your partner in business, find one you like, work with one as exclusively as possible, and tap into their knowledge and help resources.

 The next wires to measure are the lead wires (pronounced “leed”.)
 One lead wire goes from each valve to the controller.
 In other words, there is one lead wire for each valve.
 Lead wires can be any color other than white.
 Red and black are the most commonly used colors.
-As with measuring the pipe I use a small measuring wheel to measure the wire lengths.
+As with measuring the pipe use a small measuring wheel to measure the wire lengths.
 Be sure to include extra wire for making the connections at the valve and controller!
 Also make sure there are no stub-outs for future valves shown on the plan.
 If there are, you will need to include wires for each of the future valves also!
 For smaller systems a different color wire can be used for each valve.
 Often residential systems use a multi-wire cable.
 This cable contains several wires in a single jacket.
 If you use cable you need a cable with one wire for each valve plus the common.
 So if you have 5 valves you will need a 6 wire cable.
 I suggest that you also leave at least one wire in the cable unused for a spare, so you would then want a 7 wire cable.

 Finally, when preparing a take-off remember to be careful.
 Don’t hurry.
 Use a checklist or take-off form to guide you.
 Double check your figures, and last but not least take a tip from professional accountants and always use a calculator for all of your math (a printing calculator where you can save the tapes is even better)!

-This article is part of the Sprinkler Irrigation Design Tutorial
+This article is part of the Sprinkler Irrigation Installation Tutorial Series

-<<< Previous Page ||| Tutorial Index ||| Next Page >>>
+<<< This is the 1st Page ||| Tutorial Index ||| Next Page >>>